 Children, especially those not used to gardening or wild places, receive practical, hands on experience looking after these trees and watching them grow as they do themselves.
 This orchard will link them into nature as they absorb different stages of tree care and see food gradually growing - from blossom to belly!

-Like a pocket forest, this will be a perfect place for outdoor forest school lessons in the fresh air, playing in nature and generating an intuitive love of trees.
+Like a pocket forest, this will be a perfect place for forest school lessons in the fresh air, playing in nature and generating an intuitive love of trees.

 Good planning, emotional commitment and onsite collaboration have resulted in a beautiful little school orchard.
 Generous professionals including helpful gardeners, a professional sign writer and an expert baker have contributed for free to this community project led by a dedicated teacher and two eco-activists.y School Plan for a Wellness Garden